-Paul Manafort to Belatedly Register as a Foreign Agent
+Paul Manafort to Belatedly Register As a Foreign Agent

 Manafort acknowledged the payments, but suggested they were legal because they were not made in cash.
 “Mr. Manafort has always denied that he ever received any cash payments for his work and has consistently maintained that he received all of his payments, for services rendered, through wire transfers conducted through the international banking system,” he said in a statement.

-Aside from questions about his already Murky financial dealings, Manafort is also dealing with probes into his potential ties to Russia.
-In February the Times reported that Manafort was once of the Trump campaign officials whose contacts with senior Russian intelligence officials are being examined by U.S. intelligence.
+Aside from questions about his already-murky financial dealings, Manafort is also dealing with probes into his potential ties to Russia.
+In February, the Times reported that Manafort was one of the Trump campaign officials whose contacts with senior Russian intelligence officials are being examined by U.S. intelligence.
 Manafort has not been charged with a crime, and he says he’s never had anything to do with the Russian government.